GRTDataHub/GRTDataHubDevelopment/README.md

   - [x] <a href="https://www.GRTDataHub.com/TURTranslatorHelp">Translator Page</a>
 - [ ] Urdu (In Development)
   - [ ] Translator Help Page
+- [ ] Ukrainian (In Development)
+  - [ ] Translator Help Page
+- [ ] Hindi
+  - [ ] Translator Help Page
 - Translator Help Pages
   - [x] Add full chatbot script file for translations that can be downloaded by advocates (updated file with each chatbot update)
+  - [ ] Update with new and imporoved chatbot script
+- Other Pages
+  - [ ] Add a dedicated GRT ARAB page, so their community can find all current translated guides and tutorials in one place with 1 click of a button within their Telegram welcome message made by GRTDataHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>